-Classes of 2001
+Classes of 2002

-Although initial choice of residency is important, a more important indication of entry into primary care is reflected in data on graduates five years after graduation. \ Table I-1 shows the percentage of 2001 graduates of each of the four schools who made an initial choice of primary care. \ Table 1-2 shows the same graduates and the percentage that remained in primary care five years (in 2006) after graduation.
-Of the 417 graduates in 2001 who are still in training or practice as of 2006, 167, or 43 percent, remained in one of the four primary care specialties.
+Although initial choice of residency is important, a more important indication of entry into primary care is reflected in data on graduates five years after graduation.
+Table I-1 shows the percentage of 2002 graduates of each of the four schools who made an initial choice of primary care.
+Table 1-2 shows the same graduates and the percentage that remained in primary care five years (in 2007) after graduation.
+Of the 413 graduates in 2002 who are still in training or practice as of 2007, 151, or 38 percent, remained in one of the four primary care specialties.

-- \Figure 1 shows the trend in the percentage of physicians who graduated from NC medical schools practicing in primary care five years after graduation from 1990 2001.
-The percentage of graduates who remained in primary care increased gradually during the 1990's, but showed a clear decrease for all schools in the past year, with the exception of Wake Forest. - \ Table I-3 shows comparable data for state-supported graduates from Duke and Wake Forest who were in primary care training or practice five years after graduation.
+Figure 1 shows the trend in the percentage of physicians who graduated from NC medical schools practicing in primary care five years after graduation from 1990 - 2002.
+The percentage of graduates who remained in primary care increased gradually during the 1990's, but has decreased over the past few years.
+Duke and ECU show a slight increase from last year, while UNC and WFU show further decline.

+Table I-3 shows comparable data for state-supported graduates from Duke and Wake Forest who were in primary care training or practice five years after graduation.

-Classes of 2007
+Classes of 2008

-The percentage of most recent graduates entering primary care is also reported for the four schools in order to give an early indication of primary care career trends. \ Table I-4 shows the percentage of the graduates of the class of 2007 for each of the four schools of medicine who chose residency programs in one of the four primary care specialties of family medicine, pediatrics, internal medicine, and obstetrics and gynecology.
-In 2007, 202 out of the 412 total graduates, or 49 percent, entered primary care residency training.
+The percentage of most recent graduates entering primary care is also reported for the four schools in order to give an early indication of primary care career trends.
+Table I-4 shows the percentage of the graduates of the class of 2008 for each of the four schools of medicine who chose residency programs in one of the four primary care specialties of family medicine, pediatrics, internal medicine, and obstetrics and gynecology.
+In 2008, 229 out of the 442 total graduates, or 52 percent, entered primary care residency training.

-\Figure 2 shows the trends in initial residency choice of primary care.
-Although the percentage of graduates entering primary care residencies increased slightly during the 1990s, it has decreased steadily since 2000, with the exception of ECU.
-For 2007, all schools declined in the percentage of graduates choosing primary care.
+Figure 2 shows the trends in initial residency choice of primary care.
+Although the percentage of graduates entering primary care residencies increased slightly during the 1990s, there has been a general decrease since 2000.
+ECU has shown significant variation over the past few years, and UNC showed significant increase for 2008.
+Duke shows a drop in percentage of graduates with an initial choice in primary care residency positions from last year.